kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

     }
 ```

-This is some extra work, but you also get to control what fields that will be sent into Elm.
+This is some extra work, but you also get to control what fields that will be exposed to the outside world here.
 And you get generic serializing for you API endpoints the same time.

 ## Make a widget entry-point

-A logical place to write the entrypoints for the Elm widget is `Application/Helpers/View.hs` as functions exposed here are accessible in all view modules.
+A logical place to write the entrypoints for this Elm widget is `Application/Helpers/View.hs` as functions exposed here are accessible in all view modules.

 ```haskell
 module Application.Helper.View (